Ferryville Ordinance Chapter 7

 (1) Money

 All user charge payments shall be placed in the sewer account.
-Such money shall be used only to cover
+Such money shall be

-the costs of operation and maintenance, replacement, toxins, handling, sampling, and other costs as
+used only to cover the costs of operation and maintenance, replacement, toxins,

-outlined in this Ordinance.
+handling, sampling, and other costs as outlined in this Ordinance.

 (2) Expenditures

-Expenditures shall be made from the user charge monies by the Village in accordance with the detailed
+Expenditures shall be made from the user charge monies by the Village in

-annual budget and ordinances authorized by the Village.
+accordance with the detailed annual budget and ordinances authorized by the

 (3) Replacement reserve expenditures

-Expenditures from the accrued replacement reserve on facilities shall be for making renewals to
+Expenditures from the accrued replacement reserve on facilities shall be for making

-accommodate wear of physical elements and/or movable property that would result in an extended
+renewals to accommodate wear of physical elements and/or movable property that

-useful life or meet the anticipated useful life of the present plant and not for plant expansion or
+would result in an extended useful life or meet the anticipated useful life of the

 (4) Renewals

-Renewals to accommodate wear of physical elements and/or movable property shall be capital
+Renewals to accommodate wear of physical elements and/or movable property

-expenditures that cause the annual estimate for accrued reserves from replacement to be evaluated in
+shall be capital expenditures that cause the annual estimate for accrued reserves

-terms of extended useful life as a result of preventive maintenance programs or of such renewals.
-The
+preventive maintenance programs or of such renewals.
+The expenditures to

-expenditures to overcome physical and/or functional obsolescence shall be capitalized against the
+overcome physical and/or functional obsolescence shall be capitalized against the

-element of the facility and charged to the fixed assets group of accounts as an improvement to such
+element of the facility and charged to the fixed assets group of accounts as an

-element.
-Future estimates of accrued reserve requirements shall be evaluated and reflected in the
+improvement to such element.
+Future estimates of accrued reserve requirements

 7.18 ASSESSMENT OF SEWER SERVICE CHARGES

-The assessment of sewer service charges must be based on wastewater contributed by users:
+The assessment of sewer service charges must be based on wastewater

-therefore, the adjusted metered water volume is used as a basis for the rate design.
-The difference
+contributed by users: therefore, the adjusted metered water volume is used as a

-between metered water volume and wastewater treatment plant volume is identified as
+wastewater treatment plant volume is identified as infiltration/inflow.
+This

-residential use is 12,500 gallons per quarter.
+use is 12,500 gallons per quarter.

 7.19 VOLUME CHARGES